antublue/test-engine/README.md

     thread {

-        call "@TestEngine.ParameterSupplier" method to get a Stream<Parameter>
+        call "@TestEngine.Arguments" method to get a Stream<Argument>

         execute "@TestEngine.BeforeClass" methods

         create a single instance of the test class

-        for (each Parameter in the Stream<Parameter>) {
+        for (each Argument in the Stream<Argument>) {

-            execute the "@TestEngine.ParameterSetter" method with the Parameter value
+            execute the "@TestEngine.Argument" method with the Argument object

             execute "@TestEngine.BeforeAll" methods